 Activity Evidence that supports this approach Challenge number(s) addressed Review and improve assessment policy and practice to ensure that teachers can provide effective (and low workload) feedback and respond to pupils' emerging learning needs.
 EEF states providing high-quality feedback to pupils is integral to effective teaching.
 Equally, gathering feedback on how well pupils have learned a topic is important in enabling teachers to address any misunderstanding and provide the right level of challenge in future lessons.
 1,2,3,7 Use baseline assessments to understand learning and pastoral gaps to identify students requiring support.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Education Endowment Foundation EEF
+Participation in the SSAT Embedding Formative Assessment (EFA) project supports this in all classrooms across the school.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction:

-Enhancement of our maths teaching and curriculum planning in line with DfE KS3 and EEF guidance, investing in Oxford Smart Mosaic.
+Education Endowment Foundation EEF Enhancement of our maths teaching and curriculum planning in line with DfE KS3 and EEF guidance, investing in Oxford Smart Mosaic.
 We will fund teacher release time to embed key elements of the guidance in school, and to access Maths Hub resources and CPD offers (including Teaching for Mastery training).
-The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Teaching mathematics at key stage 3 To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models: Our investment in Mosaic Maths ensures that staff are delivering the pedagogic approaches mentioned above, consistently across the department, enhancing the teaching practises of staff across the dept. Improving Mathematics in Key Stages 1, 3, 4 Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
-We will fund professional development and instructional coaching focussed on each teacher's subject area.
-It will be rolled out first in maths to help raise maths attainment for disadvantaged pupils, followed by subjects identified as priorities.
-2 and 3 Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in all subjects: word-gap (Oxford University Press) 1, 2, 3, 7
+The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Teaching mathematics at key stage 3 To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex 1, 3, 4 mental models: Our investment in Mosaic Maths ensures that staff are delivering the pedagogic approaches mentioned above, consistently across the department, enhancing the teaching practises of staff across the dept. Improving Mathematics in Key Stages Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
+We will fund professional development opportunities and coaching focussed on each teacher's subject area.
+2 and 3 Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in all subjects: word-gap (Oxford University Press) Our investment in Bedrock Learning and Bedrock Mapper ensures that the teaching of vocabulary maintains a priority across the curriculum.
+1, 2, 3, 7